openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

 Features
 --------
 - Supports RGB565, RGB555 ,RGB444, BYPASS_LITEND and BYPASS_BIGEND image formats.
-- Allows windowing.
+- Supports Frame slicing.
 It allows users to select a range of interest in the picture.
-It can be disabled by the user.
+- Supports Frame dropping.
+It allows users to select a number of frames that can dropped before storing it in L2 memory.
+- Supports Grayscaling.
+It allows users to update RGB coefficient in the pixel before storing it in L2 memory.
+- Supports variable row len.
+Number od pixels in a row can be defined by ``REG_CAM_CFG_SIZE`` CSR.
-- Parallel data input line for carrying pixel data.
+- Parallel data input line for carrying frame data.
 - There is a horizontal sync(HSYNC) input which indicates one line of the frame is transmitted.
 - There is a vertical sync(VSYNC) input which indicates that one entire frame is transmitted.
-It can be configured for polarity.
+Polarity of ``cam_vsync_i`` signal can defined using ``REG_CAM_VSYNC_POLARITY`` CSR.
 - Supports active low reset.

 Block Architecture